kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## I have always thought the actions of men the best interpreters of their thoughts. - John Locke
+    ## The fall of dropping water wears away the Stone. - Lucretius